written permission except in the case of brief quotations embodied in critical articles and reviews.

 customary loose one, and even a glow-in-the-dark safety clip so a spray canister could be quickly located at night in a tent.
 I didn't invent the wheel, I just improve it.

-When the company resisted my suggestions, My wife Becky and I decided to take the cold plunge and start our own pepper-spray business.
+When the company resisted my suggestions, I decided to take the cold plunge and start our own pepper-spray business.
 We mortgaged our home and 30 acres near Bozeman to finance the operation we called UDAP.
 It was a total learning situation, both in product development and later in marketing and distribution.
 But long hours and hard work paid off; within six months UDAP was shipping its Pepper Power bear deterrent to customers, and sales took off quickly.
 The business has grown each year.

 My goal from the start was not just to sell pepper spray, but to help educate the public-outdoorsmen in particular-about the causes, prevention, and realities of bear attacks, so that what happened to me could be avoided by others.
 To this end we have produced bear-safety pamphlets, made a video, and shared my experience and knowledge in a Discovery Channel documentary.
 I give frequent talks to sportsmen's gatherings across the country, to National Forest Service and State Fish and Wildlife personnel, and to schoolchildren (one of my favorite venues) etc. People of all ages, I have discovered, are eager to know more about bears.